Home

 I also support the Society for the Development of Austrian Economics.
 I think this school of thought does the best at explaining how the economy actually works in our political and social settings.
 Although highly respected by some (F.A.
 Hayek shared the Nobel Prize for his explanation of the business-cycle, we did a Hardfire TV show about this).
 "Austrians" are mostly outside of the mainstream of the economics power structure, probably because Austrians believe that the axiomatic use of mathematics and quantitative aggregates don't really provide too much insight into human relationships, and most, if not all, mainstream economics is highly mathematical.
 Most mainstream economics too views people as part of a 'system' which can be improved-upon by the use of expertise, as opposed to decentralized human exchange with others, something which I don't find too appealing.
 I think society, and of course people, can't be limited to this categorical type thought.
 I have also participated in the Public Choice Society and am a member of the History of Economics Society.

-I updated the research for 2015 data and found that we can replace the welfare state and give everyone ages 18 and over a Basic Income almost at the poverty level.
+My friend Guin Liberty Nell edited a book on the Basic Income as an alternative to the welfare state in 2013, and I have a chapter in it (see "Publications").
+I found that if we defund federal corporate and social welfare (which goes to some people), we could give $1,000 a month to every person in the United States age 21 and over.
+I updated the research for 2015 data and found that we can replace the welfare state and give everyone ages 18 and over a Basic Income which is above the poverty level in the lower 48 states.
 We also created a Hardfire TV show on my latest research on the Basic Income.
 Please note that I am arguing to replace the welfare state with a Basic Income, not have a basic income in addition to the welfare state.

 Social relations might help define who we are, but that does not mean we should be limited by the concept of society as 'system'.
 Here is a presentation I did in June 2010 at the Summer Institute for the History of Economic Thought, hosted by the University of Richmond (Virginia, USA), comparing Karl Marx's theory of the class struggle and historical progression with the French Enlightment thinkers (or French Radicals given the context) who preceeded Marx in a unified social theory of an economics leading to human freedom.
 The French liberals thought value was increased through human exchange, whereas Marx, following the physics of the day, thought that value was merely conserved.
 My point here of course is that we are free to gain from our interactions with others.